lalzamil/QueryingIncompleteData/README.md

 -->

 This repository contains the PostgreSQL and Python implementation used to evaluate queries over incomplete data in the paper.
-The snapshot includes the corrected code used for the full-data experiments in July and August 2026.

 ## Implemented methods